For Jews demand signs and Greeks look for wisdom, but we proclaim Christ crucified...

 What can I do in an hour of silence?

-- You may just relax and feel how things are in your body.
+You may just relax and feel how things are in you.
 Breathe well.
 You may just feel thankful for being alive in the presence of God.

 How can a Holy Hour help with so much going on in the world?